If you're going to make Pumpkin Donuts, you may as well go all out with these ones filled with pumpkin custard and topped with maple bacon frosting!

 And now we're ready for the frosting!
 OK, this is technically maple frosting, but my recipe calls for sprinkling bacon over the top of the frosting after you drizzle it on the doughnuts.

-I obviously put bacon on top of my doughnuts, mainly because I've never had the chance to go to Voodoo Doughnuts in Portland and I drool over their bacon maple doughnuts whenever I see photos of them.
+I obviously put bacon on top of my donuts, mainly because I've never had the chance to go to Voodoo Doughnuts in Portland and I drool over their bacon maple doughnuts whenever I see photos of them.

 Of course, you don't have to add bacon to yours.
 Some might even say the bacon on these is just overkill.
 And, in a way, I agree.
 But I didn't let that stop me.